coopersmall/adjustment/README.md

 ## Versioning Strategy
 ### Pre Push Git Checks
   The following actions are taken when code is push

-- Builds the project using cargo build and runs the tests using cargo test. (these are the same checks done by the CI)
+- Checks the code quality using `cargo build`, `cargo fmt`, and `cargo test`. (same checks run in the CI)
-- Checks the code formatting using cargo fmt.
 - Compares the crate versions with the master branch and determines if a version update is required.
 - If a version update is required, the script performs the following checks:
   - If the major version was changed:
     - Ensures that the major version was increased by only 1.
     - Validates that the only change in the commit is to the version variable in the Cargo.toml file for the crate.
     - Validates that the new version follows the format major.0.0.
   - If the minor version was changed:
     - Ensures that the minor version was increased by only 1.
     - Validates that the only change in the commit is to the version variable in the Cargo.toml file for the crate.
     - Validates that the new version follows the format major.minor.0.
-- If the major or minor version in the master branch is ahead of the crate version, it rebases the patch version.
+  - If the major or minor version in the master branch is ahead of the crate version, it rebases and bumps the patch version.
-- Updates the crate's Cargo.toml file with the new version and commits the changes.
+  - If the master patch version is ahead of the current batch version, it bumps the patch version

   Here's an diagram explaining the flow
 ```mermaid
 graph TD
     A[Start] --> B[Pull latest changes from origin]